Bill Robinzine

 William Clintard Robinzine (January 20, 1953 – September 16, 1982) was an American professional basketball player.

-Born in Chicago, Robinzine grew to be a 6' 7" forward from DePaul University.
-He played seven seasons (1975–1982) in the NBA, competing for the Kansas City Kings, Cleveland Cavaliers, Dallas Mavericks, and Utah Jazz.
+Born in Chicago, Robinzine was a 6' 7" power forward from DePaul University.
+He played seven seasons (1975–1982) in the National Basketball Association (NBA), competing for the Kansas City Kings, Cleveland Cavaliers, Dallas Mavericks, and Utah Jazz.
 He is perhaps best remembered for his inclusion in the highlight footage of Darryl Dawkins' backboard-shattering dunk at Kansas City's Kemper Arena on November 13, 1979.
 Robinzine, who was under the basket at the time, fled while shielding his face in order to avoid falling glass, which inspired Dawkins to include the phrase "Robinzine Cryin'" when later creating a name for the dunk.

+Family legacy

+The Robinzine family has been recognized for its multigenerational impact in athletics and entertainment.
+The lineage begins with William C. Robinzine Sr., who broke racial barriers as the first African-American basketball player at DePaul University in 1955 and was later inducted into the school’s Athletic Hall of Fame.
+His legacy was carried forward through relatives who achieved success at the highest levels of sport and culture.
+Kevin Robinzine earned Olympic gold as part of the U.S. 4×400m relay team at the 1988 Seoul Games, while Bill Robinzine played seven seasons in the NBA as a power forward for the Kansas City Kings and Utah Jazz.
+Later generations extended the family’s influence beyond athletics: Toni Romeo Robinzine became known as a producer in the music and entertainment industry, and Christopher-Aaron Jerel Smith (Aaron Smith) competed in collegiate track and football, continuing the family’s tradition of athletic excellence.